vagnur/firefly_algorithm/README.md

 ## Algorithm

-For more information see: _Yang, X. S. (2010).
+For more information about cuckoo search see _Yang, X. S. (2010).
 Firefly algorithm, stochastic test functions and design optimisation.
 International Journal of Bio-Inspired Computation, 2(2), 78-84._

+For more information about Levy Flights see chapter 2 of _Yang, X. S. (2010).
+Nature-inspired metaheuristic algorithms.
+Luniver press._

 ## License